-Figure 3-13 Measures Dialog
+Figure 18: Measures Dialog

-2. Click a check box to select its measure.
+2. Click a checkbox to select its measure.

-To move a measure within its section of the dialog:
+To move a measure within its section of the dialog

-Click • next to the measure; the icon changes color to red •.
+1. Click • next to the measure.
+The icon changes color to red •.

 Other icons throughout the dialog change, as well, to signal that moving is enabled.

-Figure 3-14 Measures Dialog with Moving Enabled
+Figure 19: Measures Dialog with Moving Enabled

 - 2. Click any triangle.
-The measure selected in step 1, Store Sales, moves down one position in the list. - 3.
-Click a check box to indicate that the corresponding measure should be displayed in the view. - Click Group to collapse the list of measures into groups of 12 measures each.
+The measure selected in Click next to the measure.
+The icon changes color to red . , Store Sales, moves down one position in the list. - 3.
+Click a checkbox to indicate that the corresponding measure should be displayed in the view. - Click Group to collapse the list of measures into groups of 12 measures each.
 The Group button changes to a Flat button.
 Click Flat to return to the expanded list. - 5.
 Click None to clear the icons and your selections.
 This removes all measures from the view.

-To move a dimension into the Columns or Rows section of the Change Data Cube dialog:
+To move a dimension into the Columns or Rows section of the Change Data Cube dialog

-- Click 🔜 next to the dimension to move the data to a column. - Click I next to the dimension to move it to a row. - To configure a dimension, click the dimension in the dialog.
+- Click a next to the dimension to move the data to a column. - Click next to the dimension to move it to a row. - To configure a dimension, click the dimension in the dialog.
 For example, to configure the STORE dimension, click STORE in the Rows section, and the root level of the STORE dimension appears:

 Store ×

 🗆 🔸 All Stores

-None Group OK Cancel
+None Group ОК Cancel

-Figure 3-15 STORE Dimension Collapsed
+Figure 20: STORE Dimension Collapsed

 The root level of the STORE dimension contains a special member called ALL STORES.
-Clicking the check box next to the member selects all hierarchy levels of the STORE dimension.
-Clicking \clubsuit displays the members in the next level of the STORE hierarchy.
+Clicking the checkbox next to the member selects all hierarchy levels of the STORE dimension.
+Clicking displays the members in the next level of the STORE hierarchy.
 Select a lower-level member to limit the view to that data.